matdombrock/SA-Testing/User-Documentation.md

 That depends on who you ask.
 In my opinion it's both.
 A website isn't always an app, but this is an app this is also a website.

 ## More Help
 Many pages have a "help modal" that can be accessed by clicking the blue question mark (?) icon on the bottom right of the page.
 These modals give page & account type specific help.

+If you notice a page does not have a help modal, or the help modal is missing useful information, that would make a great issue to submit.

+Of course, feel free to reach out to me either via an issue or directly with any questions that come up!